dwolters/pandoc-http/README.md

 ## Installation without Docker
 In order to use this project without using the docker container, you first must install [Pandoc](http://pandoc.org/installing.html) and add it to your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)).
-Alternatively, you can set the `PANDOC` env variable to define the location of your pandoc executable.,
+Alternatively, you can set the `PANDOC` env variable to define the location of your pandoc executable.

 Afterwards, clone the repository and switch to the proper directory:
 ```sh